matyalatte/tuw/docs/README.md

 [![donate](https://img.shields.io/static/v1?label=donate&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/matyalatte)
 [Examples](../examples/README.md) | [Build Instructions](./Building.md) | [FAQ](./FAQ.md)

-## Only 300KB for a portable GUI
+## Only 200KB for a portable GUI

-Tuw provides a very simple GUI for your scripts.
+Tuw provides a simple GUI, like a web form, for your scripts.
 All you need is a JSON file and a tiny executable.
 **No need for compilers, browsers, or huge executables!**